 “Well, you know, I have my moments,” I answered humbly.
 “But before I do anything for you, I would like to know who you are and why you need these photos.
-I can guarantee confidentiality, of course, but I’d insist on knowing it in advance.
+I can guarantee confidentiality, of course, but I’d insist on knowing these details in advance.
 Call it an insurance policy if you will.”

 “Insurance policy against what?” she asked, intrigued.
-Like my previous client, this one didn’t seem particularly eager to give details.
+Like my previous client, this one didn’t seem particularly eager to give any details.

 “It’s an insurance policy against me being left behind in a pickle!”